Fully powered, high-density, EEG and fNIRS with Brain Products and NIRx

 Having a defined montage design is crucial because fitting the cap (with actiCAP snap holders and NIRx grommets bases) is a fairly time-consuming procedure that should be carried out prior to the arrival of the participant.
 Populating the cap follows the same procedure of any unimodal measurement.
 In our experience, it is more practical to first fit the cap with the NIRx grommets bases in the relevant slits on the EasyCap.
 Then, the actiCAP snap holders can be placed according to the desired 10-20 system locations, and the actiCAP slim electrodes can be “snapped” into the holders (the procedure is described here or you can check this video).

-1 Because of the nature of the fNIRS signal, users are recommended to use a black fabric cap, in order to decrease unwanted optical reflection and improve signal quality.
+Note: Because of the nature of the fNIRS signal, using a black fabric cap is recommended, in order to decrease unwanted optical reflection and improve signal quality.
 Except for the colour, this is the same cap, i.e. actiCAP snap, that comes with the actiCAP slim electrodes (the standard colour is white but black caps can be ordered as a customization).

 Checking the signals